NathanRVance/homelinuxserver/about.md

    * And [another](https://apps.nextcloud.com/apps/spreed) does video calls.
    * You can even [stream music](https://apps.nextcloud.com/apps/music), thus replacing Spotify and Pandora.

-There are many more services that are more difficult to host at home.
-I can still recommend a few open source and/or freedom loving alternatives:
+There are many more services that are extremely difficult to host at home.
+I can recommend a few open source and/or freedom loving alternatives:
  * [LBRY](/clientdocs/videos-with-lbry.html) to replace YouTube.
  * [DuckDuckGo](https://duckduckgo.com/), while not open source, at least prioritizes privacy.
 It's a good replacement for Google Search.
  * [Mastodon](https://mastodon.social/about) to replace social media.